Optimal transport in Lorentzian synthetic spaces, synthetic timelike Ricci curvature lower bounds and applications: Applications

 Then for every $x\in I^{+}(V)$ it holds $\tau_{V}(x)\leq D_{H_{0},K,N}$, provided $H_0, K,N$ fall in the range specified in Theorem \ref{thm:HawkSingSint} .
 In particular, for every timelike geodesic $\gamma\in \TGeo(M)$ with $\gamma_{0}\in V$, the maximal (on the right) domain of definition is contained in $\big[0, D_{H_{0},K,N}\big]$; in particular $(M,g)$ is not timelike geodesically complete. \end{corollary}

 \begin{remark} [Literature about Hawking singularity Theorem] Hawking singularity Theorem was proved in \cite[Theorem 4, p.
 272]{HawEll} for smooth space-times (the proof works for $C^{2}$ metrics) assuming that $V$ is a \emph{compact} spacelike slice.
 The result was extended to $C^{1,1}$ metrics in \cite{Kunz:Haw} and to $C^1$ metrics in \cite{Graf}, by approximating the metric of low regularity with smoother metrics.
 The extension to non-compact future causally complete $V$ was established in \cite[Theorem 3.1]{Ga} (see also \cite{GrTr}) in the smooth setting, and extended to $C^{1,1}$ metrics in \cite{Graf1}.
-Theorem \ref{thm:HawkSingSint} and Corollary \ref{cor:HawSingLCont}, already in the smooth setting, relax the future causal completeness with the weaker future timelike completeness (in addition to extend the results to a synthetic framework, including $C^{0}$ metrics).
+Theorem \ref{thm:HawkSingSint} and Corollary \ref{cor:HawSingLCont}, already in the smooth setting, relax the future causal completeness with the weaker future timelike completeness (in addition to extend the results to a synthetic framework, including $C^{0}$ metrics with timelike non-branching geodesics).

 Hawking (as well as Penrose and Hawking-Penrose) singularity Theorem was also extended to (smooth) closed cone structures \cite{Min} and smooth weighted Lorentz-Finsler manifolds \cite{LMO}.
-Let us mention that a first synthetic singularity theorem was recently shown in \cite{AGKS} under the stronger assumptions that the space is a synthetic warped product with lower bound on sectional curvature in the sense of comparision triangles (\'a la Alexandrov). \end{remark}
+Let us mention that a first synthetic singularity theorem was recently shown in \cite{AGKS} under the stronger assumptions that the space is a synthetic warped product with lower bound on sectional curvature in the sense of comparison triangles (\'a la Alexandrov).

+Few weeks after we announced the present work, we learnt of \cite{BKMW}, proving a \emph{Riemannian} version of Hawking's singularity theorem in the framework of \emph{metric measure spaces} with Ricci curvature bounded below in a synthetic sense via optimal transport. \end{remark}

+\begin{remark}[On the timelike non-branching assumption] \begin{itemize} \item The validity of the non-branching property for timelike geodesics (assumed in Theorem \ref{thm:HawkSingSint} and Corollary \ref{cor:HawSingLCont}) is verified for $C^{1,1}_{\rm{loc}}$-Lorentzian metrics by standard Cauchy-Lipschitz theory of ODEs. \item In the metric theory, it was recently proved \cite{QDeng} that infinitesimally Hilbertian $\CD(K,N)$ spaces are non-branching.
+It is natural to expect that an analogous result holds also in the Lorentzian setting, namely that infinitesimally Minkowskian (to be properly defined) $\TCD^e_p(K,N)$ spaces are timelike non-branching. \end{itemize} \end{remark}

 Specialising Proposition \ref{thm:BGAchronal}, Proposition \ref{prop:Poincare}, Proposition \ref{prop:BisGro2}, Proposition \ref{prop:BonMy2} to the case of a spacetime with a $C^{0}$-Lorentzian metric give: